 Witchcraft for Beginners

 The Witches Pyramid is not an actual pyramid structure.
 It’s a philosophy of thought meant to demonstrate the foundation of magical arts.
-The name comes from the fact that a pyramid, a symbol of enlightenment, has 4 corners that provide equal support for the structure.
+The name comes from the fact that a pyramid, a symbol of enlightenment, has four corners that provide equal support for the structure.

 The Witches Pyramid has some slight variations from system to system, but there aren't many major differences.
 If you're studying any kind of magic, it's a good idea to keep the pyramid in mind.

-Points Made By the Witches Pyramid:
+Points Made by the Witches Pyramid:

 to keep silent